lobrien/ContosoTides/README.md

 # ContosoTides
 On-Device Mobile Inferencing Using CoreML, Tensorflow Android Inference, and Xamarin.Forms

+Companion code for the article [Delivering On-Device AI Solutions Using Xamarin, CoreML, and Tensorflow Android Inference](tk)

 This is an example program showing the delivery of a Tensorflow-trained LSTM on both iOS, using CoreML, and Android, using Tensorflow Android Inference.

 ![](images/Figure4.png)